Honoring Your Wishes with Dignity

 2. Permanent inability to make healthcare decisions.
 This would arise if you were comatose from a terminal illness, in a persistent vegetative state, suffered from an illness that left you unable to communicate or, if elderly, suffered from senile dementia or Alzheimer's disease.

 If you don't have a Health Care Proxy, all appropriate medical treatments would be provided to you.
 If you’ve appointed a Health Care Proxy, that person would represent your voice and act on your behalf in making healthcare decisions for you according to your pre-determined wishes or best interests.

-*The New York Health Care Proxy Law allows you to appoint someone you trust — such as a family member or close friend — to make healthcare decisions for you if you lose the ability to make decisions yourself.
-Appointing a health care agent and discussing your wishes with them helps ensure that healthcare providers follow your requests.
+*The New York Health Care Proxy Law encourages you to appoint someone you trust — such as a family member or close friend — to make health care decisions for you if you lose the ability to make decisions yourself.
+Appointing a health care agent and discussing your wishes with them helps ensure that health care providers follow your requests.